ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/search-the-audit-log-in-security-and-compliance.md

 - To get information about what cmdlet was run, which parameters and parameter values were used, and what objects were affected, you will have to export the search results and select the **Download all results** option.

 - You can also view events in the Exchange admin audit log by using the Exchange admin center.
 For instructions, see [View the administrator audit log](https://technet.microsoft.com/library/dn342832%28v=exchg.150%29.aspx).

+> [!IMPORTANT]
+>  To search and track the use of exchange online administrator privilegies use the Cmdlet *Search-AdminAuditLog* over the *Search-UnifiedAuditLog*.

 ## Frequently asked questions